2001051-mr/CS220-AU-portfolio/README.md

 - 2021/12/1 - Updated Log
 - 2021/12/1 - Continued working on the website
 - 2021/12/2 - Added picture to website
+- 2021/12/2 - Started on my portfolio overview

 <br>